Which are the countries with the best food?

-Nasi Kandar: a dish of simple with rice garnished with your choice of curries, meats and/or vegetables.
+NASI KANDAR – A dish of simple withe rice garnished with your choice of curries, meats and/or vegetables.
 The Chinese have their own sub-variety called “economy rice”.

-Char Koay Teow: flat rice noodles which are cooked in different styles by different ethnic groups.
+CHAR KOAY TEOW – Flat rice noodles cooked in different styles by different ethnic groups.
 The Malays, for example, make it basah, meaning “wet”, so as juicy and scrumptious as possible.
 The Chinese make it more “fried” (that’s what char means) and drier, but still awesome.

-Kebab: Hands down the most popular meat-based dish in Turkey is the kebab.
-The latter comes in quite a few variations, such as adana kebab, shish kebab, doner kebab and many more.
-A kebab is typically made of ground beef or lamb meat grilled on a skewer and then served with vegetables.
-One of the best places to try top-quality kebab is Zübeyir Ocakbaşı restaurant in Istanbul.
+KEBAB – Hands down the most popular meat-based dish in Turkey, it comes in quite a few variations, such as adana kebab, shish kebab, doner kebab.
+It is typically made of ground beef or lamb meat grilled on a skewer and then served with vegetables.
+One of the best places to try top-quality kebab is Zübeyir Ocakbaşı in Istanbul.

-Menemen: Breakfast is perhaps the most popular meal in Turkey.
-This is why indulging in a traditional breakfast is one of the best things to do in the country.
+MENEMEN – Breakfast is perhaps the most popular meal in Turkey.
 The centerpiece of an authentic Turkish breakfast is definitely menemen, the Turkish take on scrambled eggs, which are cooked in a thick tomato sauce seasoned with green pepper and spices.
 Forno Balat serves some of the best menemen in Istanbul.

 For a relatively small island, Bali has so much diversity to offer.
-In case you are looking for great cuisine, worry not!
-Bali is the place to indulge in food and eat your way through the island!
-The best eats are Canggu and Ubud.
+Bali is a great place to indulge in food, but for the best food scene head to Canggu and Ubud.
 New restaurants are popping all the time – make sure you add Moksa Plant-based Cuisine & Permaculture Garden and Avocado Warun to your Ubud Itinerary.

-Nasi Goreng: a traditional Indonesian dish that consists of a portion of rice accompanied by small portions of several other dishes, including different vegetables, beans, peanuts and eggs.
-This is a great way to sample some mouth-watering local flavors.
+NASI GORENG – A traditional Indonesian dish that consists of a portion of rice accompanied by small portions of several other dishes, including different vegetables, beans, peanuts and eggs.

 *Contributed by Zinara of NatnZin

-Andhra Biryani: There are several biryani varieties in India.
-Out of the many versions, Andhra mutton biryani is the best.
-Andhra Pradesh is a South Indian state and here, biryani is cooked with more spices.
+ANDHRA BIRYANU – There are several biryani varieties in India.
+Andhra mutton biryan (from Andhra Pradesh a South Indian state) is cooked with more spices.
 It’s different from the meatier Lucknowi version or the Kolkata biryani with subtle hints of spice and boiled potato.
 If you visit, try Andhra mutton biryani at Alpha Hotel in Vizag.

-Nihari: you can try this dish during a food tour in Old Delhi.
+NIHARI – You can try this dish during a food tour in Old Delhi.
 Believed to be originated during the Mughal Empire in the 18th century, nihari is an oily, slow-cooked meat stew.
-The mutton version is the most popular one out there.
-Meat is slowly cooked for 4-5 hours to prepare nihari.
+The mutton version is the most popular one.
+Meat is slowly cooked for 4-5 hours.
 It combines a myriad of spices such as ginger, garlic, coriander, and turmeric.
-You can try nihari at Karim’s in Delhi.

-Assamese thali: Thali is found everywhere in India, where rice or roti based meals are served on a platter.
+ASSAMESE THALI – Thali is found everywhere in India, where rice or roti based meals are served on a platter.
 Assamese thali originates in the Northeastern Indian state of Assam.
 The food here is served on a copper platter with copper bowls.
 Usually, there is rice with 5-6 side dishes.
-The authentic Assamese thali accompanies tenga aanja, a fish curry with delightful notes of sourness.
-Another unique side dish is aloo pitika, which is mashed potato.
+In Assam, thali comes with tenga aanja, a fish curry with delightful notes of sourness, and aloo pitika (mashed potato).
 Try the Assamese thali at Rajmahal Bhojanalaya in Guwahati.

 *Contributed by Margherita of The Crowded Planet

-Japan probably has one of the most delicious and well-known cuisines in the world and this is known to be one of the countries with the best food.
+Japan is always mentioned among the top 20 countries with the best food.
 Japanese dishes are known for being sophisticated and always made to perfection.
 Cooking in Japan is considered an art, where chefs spend a lifetime learning how to cook a certain dish until it’s truly perfect.

 While most foreigners might have heard about sushi, there is a wide plethora of dishes to discover.
 Each region has their own specialities, although quite a few have gained popularity in all of Japan.

-Rice is one of the staples as well as various types of Japanese noodles, namely Ramen, Udon, and Soba.
+Rice is one of the staples as well as various types of Japanese noodles such as Ramen, Udon, and Soba.
 Additionally, fish and seafood are widely included in Japanese cuisine.